• Home

 Their sense of tragedy is distorted

-The fact that 9 million people die of hunger and hunger-related diseases every year—more than the lives taken by AIDS, malaria and tuberculosis combined—has little impact on them.
-For them the biggest tragedy is that their cat has died the night before.
-That billions of people have never heard the gospel message leave them cold-blooded.
+The fact that 9 million people die of hunger and hunger-related diseases every year—more than the lives taken by AIDS, malaria, and tuberculosis combined—has little impact on them.
+For them, the biggest tragedy is that their cat died the night before.
+That billions of people have never heard the gospel message leaves them cold-blooded.
 The calamity of the week is that someone made a scratch on the church floor right in front of the pulpit.

 They love sweets